 -Seal any cracks in your foundation.
-This tip applies for all pests!
+This tip applies to all pests!
 Mice can sneak into a home through a hole the size of a dime.
-On the other hand, ants and termites, 1/64th of an inch is all they need!
+On the other hand, ants and termites, 1/64th of an inch are all they need!

 -Prevent cracks from forming.
 Something as simple as a leak from a garden hose can erode your foundation slightly.
 As a result, this may cause the smallest gap for termites or other pests to sneak through.
-Make sure that seals are tight and gutters properly drain away from your foundation.
+Make sure that seals are tight and the gutter properly drains away from your foundation.

 – Elevate outdoor wood and keep it away from your home.
 This will minimize the chance of termites entering the wood of your home.